OPCFoundation/UA-.NETStandard/README.md

 # License

-This repository includes the UA .NET Stack, sample libraries, and sample applications.
-The UA .NET Stack follows a dual-license:
+This repository includes the UA .NetStandard Stack, sample libraries, and sample applications.
+The UA .NetStandard Stack follows a dual-license:

  * **OPC Foundation Corporate Members**: [RCL](https://opcfoundation.org/license/rcl.html)
  * **Everybody else**: [GPL 2.0](https://opcfoundation.org/license/gpl.html)
+ * RCL enables OPC Foundation members to deploy their applications using the UA .NetStandard stack without being required to disclose the application code.
+Non-members must disclose their application code when using the UA UWP Stack.
+ * **Note**: Dual license applies to this repository only; GPL 2.0 applies to all derived repositories (for example 'forks').
+For details check the License section below.
+ * All samples are provided under the [MIT license](https://opcfoundation.org/license/mit.html).

 # Contributing
 We strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
 Once happy with your changes you can generate a 'pull request'.